Superintendent of Schools

 As a first generation college student, Dr. Mafi is passionate about addressing issues of equity and access.
 Under her leadership, the number of students meeting rigorous college entrance requirements has doubled and access to Advanced Placement coursework has grown significantly.

-Dr. Mafi personally mentors a group of approximately 100 seventh, eighth, and ninth grade students and has been instrumental in establishing wide-spread district mentoring programs where alumni students return to their home schools to share their successes and inspire new generations of students.
+Dr. Mafi personally mentors a group of approximately 100 high school students since they were in 6th grade and has been instrumental in establishing wide-spread district mentoring programs where alumni students return to their home schools to share their successes and inspire new generations of students.

 During the 2016-2017 school year, with Dr. Mafi’s leadership and support, the district successfully launched full-day kindergarten and its first-ever Spanish Dual Language Immersion Academy to put students on a path to become bilingual, biliterate, and bicultural.

 Dr. Mafi was chosen as a 2015 Orange County Hispanic Woman of the Year for education by the League of United Latin American Citizens (LULAC), Santa Ana Council #147 and received the 2010 Madrina Award of the UCLA Latino Alumni Association.
 She also serves on the Board of Directors for CORE, a nonprofit organization that is comprised of California’s largest school districts and is committed to improving student achievement.
 Prior to joining the Garden Grove Unified School District as a principal, Dr. Mafi held administrative positions as an assistant principal, district coordinator, and curriculum writer as well as a teacher at various levels.
 She earned her master’s and doctorate in education at the University of Southern California, where she served as Executive Director of the Ed.D. program and continues as adjunct faculty.